mrhrifat/tribute-page/README.md

 FCC Tribute Page - FCC is stand for Free Code Camp.
-This tribute page is about the greatest prophet, greatest social reformer, greatest leader, greatest warrior, greatest human and the greatest creation of Allah (SWT) Muhammad Ibn Abduallah (SAW)
+This tribute page is about the greatest prophet, greatest social reformer, greatest leader, greatest warrior, greatest human and the greatest creation of Allah (SWT) named Muhammad Ibn Abduallah (SAW).